professornaite/critstats/README.md

 # `critstats`
 Critical statistics data package for use with ICS.
-This package is in the early stages of development.

 ## installation, method one
 ```{r}